Trigonoculus/tz-lookup-oss/README.md

 tz-lookup
 =========

+### Notice:
+**This is a fork of https://github.com/darkskyapp/tz-lookup-oss / https://www.npmjs.com/package/tz-lookup**

+I have attempted to regenerate the database to 2020d, instead of 2019b in the no-longer-maintained original repository.
+There are no guarantee that it will work perfectly; use your own discretion.

+---

 This is a little Javascript library that allows you to look up the time zone of a location given its latitude and longitude.
 It works in both the browser and in Node.JS, and is very fast and lightweight (~71KB) given what it does.
 We use it in production for [The Dark Sky API][1].

-**This is a fork of https://github.com/darkskyapp/tz-lookup-oss**

-I have attempted to regenerate the database to 2020d, instead of 2019b in the no-longer-maintained original repository.
-This may or may not work, use your own discretion.

 [1]: https://darksky.net/dev/